Klocman/Bulk-Crap-Uninstaller/index.md

 * Can run on .Net 4.0 or newer, or, if not available, on .Net 3.5 with reduced functionality (will work on Windows 7 or newer with no updates installed)
 * Fully portable, settings are saved to a single file

-Translated to Arabic, Czech, Dutch, English, French, German, Hungarian, Italian, Polish, Portuguese (Brazil and Portugal), Russian, Slovenian and Spanish at the moment of writing this.
+BCU is translated to Arabic, Czech, Dutch, English, French, German, Hungarian, Italian, Polish, Portuguese (Brazil and Portugal), Russian, Slovenian and Spanish at the moment of writing this.
 More to come!

 # Screenshots
 ![preview](https://user-images.githubusercontent.com/14913904/34364884-93bcf34e-ea8a-11e7-9aa2-bb229631498a.png)